simo-11/mapdl/README.md

 Structural analysis using Ansys Mechanical Parametric Design Language.

 # Target
- * Provide resusable reference case for other areas of my interests
+ * Provide resusable reference cases for other areas of my interests

 # starting grpc server
  * use suitable work directory which is listed in .gitignore